Rules and Policies

 Please do not put drinks, candy or belongings on games.
 Please help keep the museum tidy for all to enjoy!

 Please do not block doorways, hallways and fire exits with strollers, chairs or stools.
 Safety first!

 NO GAME CAMPING!
 We ask that you play a game no more than twice if people are waiting-or join in a multi-player game.

 There is no outside food or alcohol allowed.
-We provide a soda machine & water fountain.
-Our In & Out policy let’s you go and explore neighborhood parks, stores, bars and eateries.
-Coffee & smoothies OK!
+Our In & Out policy lets you go and explore neighborhood parks, stores, bars and eateries.

 Commercial photography, tripods, video equipment, light stands, etc. are not allowed during business hours without a scheduled appointment and prior written consent by the Pacific Pinball Museum.